DmitriyAngve/JS-Mapty/README.md

 # Mapty

-In this project I use Leaflet API, OOP concepts and Geolocation.
+In this project I use Leaflet library, OOP concepts and Geolocation.
 All added workout stored in local Storage